 Leading a project or being on the executive committee often involves dealing with recruitment; organising inductions, training and sessions; budgeting and leading meetings.
 Students often lead projects alongside their studies, but at a few universities being on the executive committee can be a paid role that students take on in the year after they’ve graduated.

-There are several things to bear in mind before deciding to volunteer abroad:
+In normal, non-pandemic times, you would have had several things to bear in mind before deciding to volunteer abroad:

 - Costs: a lot of organisations will charge an administration or joining fee.
 While your accommodation will be covered in most cases, you may be expected to pay for your flights to the location, to cover visa costs and any specific kit that you’ll need and to fundraise a certain amount before you go.